-Deced on the process and is not markerially, compare and is not a fair requirementation of Based on the process and procedures conducted, there is no evidence that the Carbon is not materially correct and is not a fair representation of GHG and carbon neutrality data and information.
-Neutrality Declaration produced by Bursa Malaysia: has not been prepared in accordance with PAS 2060:2014 and it's principles.
-The following improvements were raised in relation to future Carbon Neutrality Declarations Plan and implement carbon offsetting strategies to compensate for unavoidable emissions by investing in projects that remove or reduce an equivalent amount of greenhouse gases from the atmosphere, such as reforestation, afforestation, or renewable energy projects.
-Lead Verifier Shaiful Rahman Independent Reviewer Idasara Losuwan Signed on behalf of BSI Evelyn Chye - Managing Director, Malaysia Issue Date 14 February 2024

-NOTE: BSI Malaysia is independent to and has no financial interest in Bursa Malaysia This third-party Verification Opinion has been prepared for Bursa Malaysia. only for the purposes of verifying its statement relating to its GHG emissions more particularly described in the scope above.
+i. oyal Charter bsi.
+Verification Report Materiality Level Level of Assurance Verification Opinion Verification evidence Verified as Satisfactory gathering procedures Based on the process and procedures conducted, there is no evidence that the Carbon • is not materially correct and is not a fair representation of GHG and carbon neutrality data and information.
+The verification activities a Neutrality Declaration produced by Bursa Malaysia: has not been prepared in accordance with PAS 2060:2014 and it's principles. nature, timing and extent t Verification Standards The following improvements were raised in relation to future Carbon Neutrality Declarations Plan and implement carbon offsetting strategies to compensate for unavoidable emissions by investing in projects that remove or reduce an equivalent amount of greenhouse gases from the atmosphere, such as reforestation, afforestation, or renewable energy projects.
+Note: Bursa Malaysia Bhd is res accordance with the agreed crit verification.
+Lead Verifier Shaiful Rahman Independent Reviewer Idasara Losuwan Signed on behalf of BSI Evelyn Chye - Managing Director, Malaysia Carbon Neutrality De Organizational Carbon Footprint for Issue Date 14 February 2024 BSI Malaysia Suite 29.01, Level 29, The Malaysia.
+Gardens North Tower, Mid Valley City, Lingkaran Syed Putra, 59200 Kuala Lumpur, been prepared for Bursa Malaysia. only 1 nd has no financial interest in Bursa Malaysia This third-party Verification Opinion has for the purposes of verifying its statement relating to its GHG emissions more Organizations Carbon Neutrality Declaration e.
 It was not prepared for any other purpose.
-In making this Statement, BSI Malaysia has assumed that all information provided to it Bursa Malaysia is true, accurate and complete.
-BSI Malaysia accepts no liability to any third party who places reliance on this statement.
+In making this Statement, BSI Malaysia ed to it Bursa Malaysia is true, accurate and complete.
+BSI Malaysia accepts no iance on this statement.
+Organizations Qualifying Explanatory Statement Organizational Boundary Verification Engagement Locations included in the Organizational Boundary Coope of activities